-It is inevitable that you will come across one of these bright yellow vehicles during the course of your rush hour commute if you live in Georgia.
-They are responsible for moving disabled vehicles from the highway onto the shoulder or clearing wrecks from the highways in order to facilitate a smoother traffic flow.
+It is inevitable that you will come across one of these bright yellow vehicles during your rush hour commute if you live in Georgia.
+They are responsible for moving disabled vehicles from the highway onto the shoulder or clearing wrecks from the roads to facilitate smoother traffic flow.

 - have a flat tire

 - be in need of fuel or water

 If they happen to see a car on the side of the road, they will pull up behind them to assist (providing that the driver hasn’t already left the vehicle to seek help at an off-ramp).
 They are not a wrecker service, so they will not be able to tow you.
 They can, however, contact a towing service for you.

 There’s comfort in knowing that should you experience a breakdown while traveling on Georgia’s highways, you can quickly summon help by dialing 511, then press 1 to reach a HERO dispatcher.
 It’s nice to know that you will be taken care of whether you live here, visiting or are just passing through.
 Caveat: For obvious reasons, during significant traffic incidents or severe weather, HEROs may not be available for routine motorist assistance.

 Since they are Department of Transportation employees, they do not accept any payment or gratuities.
 The service is entirely free.
 As with anything that attempts to do good in the world, there will always be someone to muck things up.
 There have been reports of fake HERO scammers who will demand money after performing their ‘service.’
 Authentic HEROs will have an official state-issued ID, and you can always dial 511 to confirm their legitimacy.